-War on WasteAU is a bit of topic of conversation this morning after it was aired again on ABC last night.
+The War on Waste AU is a hot of topic of conversation this morning after it was aired again on ABC last night.
 Waste has concerned me for a long while since starting Bubcarrier 6 years ago.
-We are a small business and I know how many plastic mail bags and bubble wrap that we were using and it disturbed me to think what the large on-line players plastic waste would look like.
+We are a small business and I know how many plastic mail bags and how much bubble wrap we were using, and it disturbed me to think how much plastic waste the big online retailers would produce.

 I find our products that we sell are not over packaged in over sized boxes and there are generally no inner plastic bags which I am quite pleased about.
-We encourage all our customers to recycle their mail bags with their soft plastics, please cut off the mailing label first and recycle the boxes in their recycling bins.
+We encourage all our customers to recycle their mail bags with their soft plastics ( please cut off the mailing label first) and recycle the boxes in their recycling bins.

 Header Photo Source: REDcycle